awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 AmazonRDSFullAccess
 ```

-## Allow a User to Perform Any Describe Action on Any RDS Resource<a name="IAMPolicyExamples-RDS-perform-describe-action"></a>
+## Allow a user to perform any describe action on any RDS resource<a name="IAMPolicyExamples-RDS-perform-describe-action"></a>

 The following permissions policy grants permissions to a user to run all of the actions that begin with `Describe`\.
 These actions show information about an RDS resource, such as a DB instance\.
 The wildcard character \(\*\) in the `Resource` element indicates that the actions are allowed for all Amazon RDS resources owned by the account\.